eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 3. Tap "Next" and then "Authorize".
 4. When asked to open the wallet app tap "Open".
 5. You will be taken back to the app to the "Request" screen.
 Tap "Share".
-6. Enter the PIN you added in the initail steps.
+6. Enter the PIN you added in the initial steps.
 7. On success tap "Continue".
 8. A browser will open showing that the Verifier has accepted your request.
 9. Return to the app.
 You are back to the "Dashboard" screen and the flow is complete.

 Proximity flow

-1. User logs in successfully to EUDI Wallet app and views the dashboard.
+1. The user logs in successfully to the EUDI Wallet app and views the dashboard.
-2. User clicks the 'SHOW QR/TAP' button in order to display the QR code.
+2. The user clicks the 'SHOW QR/TAP' button in order to display the QR code.
-3. Relying Party scans the presented QR code.
+3. The Relying Party scans the presented QR code.
 4. EUDI Wallet User can view the set of requested data from the relying party.

     1. The distinction between mandatory and optional data elements is depicted.